 We understand that an Incomplete may be appropriate in some instances, particularly in cases of serious medical and personal emergencies.
 In such cases, the Department strongly urges all graduate students to submit the required coursework to the instructor before the end of the 6th week of instruction in the quarter following the issuing of an Incomplete grade.
-In any case, per University policy, if the coursework is not completed within one calendar year, the Incomplete grade will automatically revert to an Unsatisfactory (U) for Pass/Fail courses and a Fail (F) for letter graded courses.
+In any case, per University policy, if the coursework is not completed within one calendar year, the Incomplete grade will automatically revert to a Fail (F).